AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Definition

-Collateral protection insurance, or CPI, is a type of insurance that protects the auto loan lender in case the borrower (i.e., you) lack the required insurance at the time their vehicle experiences physical damage.
+Collateral protection insurance, or CPI, protects the auto loan lender if the borrower doesn’t have the required insurance when their vehicle is damaged.

 What It Covers

-Collateral insurance covers the amount of your car loan and any interest you’ve accrued.
+Collateral insurance covers your car loan amount and interest.

 Benefits of CPI Coverage